Lida Lopes Cardozo Kindersley: Career

 In 1976 she met British stone-carver and type designer David Kindersley at a conference about type design, and soon afterwards relocated to the UK to become his apprentice at his workshop in Cambridge.
 This association developed into a close creative partnership which lasted until David's death in 1995.

 Lopes Cardozo and Kindersley collaborated on many creative works including the British Library gates, a 1980 memorial stone to Richard III at Leicester Cathedral and Stations of the Cross for the London Oratory School and in establishing the Cardozo Kindersley Workshop in Cambridge.

 In her subsequent career Lopes Cardozo has created works across the UK and beyond as public and private commissions with a particular focus on gravestones and memorials.

 Many of her works can be seen in Cambridge and Cambridge University, including a memorial for Stephen Hawking at Gonville and Caius College.

-In 2015 she was awarded an MBE for services to lettercutting.
+In the 2015 New Year Honours, she was appointed a Member of the Order of the British Empire (MBE) "for services to the craft of letter-cutting."

 Lopes Cardozo is an Honorary Fellow of Magdalene College, Cambridge, and in 2023 was conferred with an honorary doctorate (Doctor of Letters) by Cambridge University.